Legal Information

 Note3

-Financial Business Operators structuring a financial product should, taking into account the characteristics of the product being structured, specify and publicize target clients’ investor type to whom the product is expected to be sold, and make sure that the Financial Business Operator who is selling the product will ensure that such expectation is met with when selling.
+Financial Business Operators structuring a financial product should, taking into account the characteristics of the product being structured, specify and publicize target clients’ investor type to whom the product is expected to be sold, and make sure that the Financial Business Operator who is selling the product will ensure that such expectation is met when selling.

 Partially Conducted